Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

 To verify the results for FDDS obtained with the In-A film, a similar (but less detailed) experiment was conducted with the In-C film.
-Data for $B$ vs $H$ extracted from the spectra measured at fixed distances outside the film are shown in Fig.\,11.
-An example of $B$ vs $z$ at fixed $H$(=77 Oe) is shown in the insert.
-As one can see, alike for the In-A film, there is also a region in the upper half of the field range of the IS, were induction $B(z)$ first passes through maximum before it relaxes down to the applied field far away from the sample.
-Therefore we conclude that results obtained for the In-A film reflect a general feature taking place near the surface of superconductors in the IS.
-DISCUSSION Observed the near-surface widening of the S-laminae and corresponding narrowing of their N-counterparts at high applied field testifies that gain in the sample free energy due to the former exceeds losses due to the latter and the losses due to the increasing inhomogeneity of the outside field.
-But then a legitimate question arises: if it happens at high fields, why it does not take place at lower field values?
+Data for $B$ vs $H_0$ extracted from the spectra measured at fixed distances outside the film are shown in Fig.\,12.
+The lower panel shows the data at high field in enlarged scale.
+As one can see, alike for the In-A film, there is also a region in the upper half of the field range of the IS, were the induction $B(z)$ first passes through a maximum before it relaxes down to the applied field far away from the sample.
+Note that the error bars in the lower panel are barely visible because they are smaller than the size of the symbols.
+Therefore we conclude that the results obtained for the In-A film reflect a general feature taking place near the surface of superconductors in the IS.